What are Special Interest Groups?

-SIGs currently span Leadership, Mental Health, Rehabilitation, Gerontological Nursing, Independent Business Nursing, Operating Room Nursing, Palliative Care, as well as Wound, Ostomy and Continence.
-To join – indicate your interest on your membership application, or contact the office.
+SIGs currently span Gerontological Nursing, Independent Business Nursing, Mental Health, Operating Room Nursing, and Wound, Ostomy and Continence.
+To join, indicate your interest on your membership application or contact WeRPN.

-The OR Specialty Interest Group (Operating Room) actively promotes and supports the RPN in the OR setting by providing continuing professional education through conferences, workshops and newsletters.
+The OR Special Interest Group (Operating Room) actively promotes and supports RPNs in the OR setting by providing continuing professional education through conferences, workshops, and newsletters.

 IB SIG (Independent Business) and its members strive to build a ‘gold standard’ of nursing practice in their individual (and non-traditional) nursing based businesses through education and collaboration.